james2doyle/ohdoylerules.com/content/personal-project/phile-cms.md

-/*
+---
-Title: Phile CMS
+Title: "Phile CMS"
-Description: Phile is flat-file CMS based on Pico
+Description: "Phile is flat-file CMS based on Pico"
-Date: 2013-11-04
+Date: "2013-11-04"
-Category: Personal Project,Web
+Category: "Personal Project"
-Template: post
+Template: "post"
-Keywords: phile, pico, cms, markdown, twig, template, PHP */
+Keywords: ["phile", "pico", "cms", "markdown", "twig", "template", "PHP"]
+---

 After being a upset at the progress with Pico, myself and a developer from Germany([Frank](https://twitter.com/neoblack "Frank Twitter")) have developed a fork project.